The Open Wild Wheat Consortium Phase II began in January of 2022.

 - Firuza Nasyrova, National Academy of Sciences of Tajikistan, Tajikistan

 - Gurcharn Brar, University of British Columbia, Canada

 - Jan Dvorak, University of California Davis, USA

-- Jesse Poland, King Abdullah University of Science and Technology, Saudi Arabia
+- Jesse Poland, King Abdullah University of Science and Technology, Kingdom of Saudi Arabia

 - Jon Raupp, Kansas State University, USA

 - Jong-Yeol Lee, National Institute of Agricultural Science, Republic of Korea

 - Long Mao, Institute of Crop Science, Chinese Academy of Agricultural Sciences, China

 - Luke Dunning, University of Sheffield, United Kingdom

 - Martin Mascher, Leibniz Institute of Plant Genetics and Crop Plant Research (IPK) Gatersleben, Germany